FelipeJAguiar/health_insurance/README.md

 # Business Assumptions
 Business assumptions made were divided in two topics:

-1 - Provide a Google Sheets doc that, inputing a customer data, returns customer propensity.
+1 - Provide a Google Sheets doc that inputing a customer data, returns customer propensity.

 2 - Answer some questions to understand and quantify business assumptions related with model performance.